stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 * New reusable components to separate the rendering process and the application logic.

+* A GLFW keyboard handler to gracefully exit the application.

+* New framework code to encapsulate the rotation animation.

 * Synchronisation to fully utilise the multi-threaded nature of the Vulkan pipeline.

-* A GLFW keyboard handler to gracefully exit the application.

 ---